Baháʼí Faith in New Zealand: The Bahá’í Faith in New Zealand.

-Following this initial mention of incidents related to the religion there were several contacts between New Zealanders and Baháʼís at the beginning of the 20th century.
-New Zealander Wilhelmina Sherriff Bain may have met Sarah Jane Farmer, a notable Baháʼí in the United States, (see Green Acre) in 1904.
+For example, New Zealander Wilhelmina Sherriff Bain may have met Sarah Jane Farmer, a notable Baháʼí in the United States, (see Green Acre) in 1904.
 Whoever her contact was, Bain authored a large detailed article in the Otago Witness published edition of 30 December 1908 about the religion.
 Other articles followed in 1909, 1911, and 1913.
 It is also known that letters were exchanged in 1910 between a Mildred Burdon of Geraldine and ʻAbdu'l-Bahá.
-Robert Felkin had met ʻAbdu'l-Bahá in London in 1911 and in 1912 moved to New Zealand where he helped found the Whare Ra.
-Felkin wrote an article for a New Zealand publication which was published around then too.
+Robert Felkin, who had met ʻAbdu'l-Bahá, the Son of Bahá'u’lláh, the Founder of the Baháʼí Faith, in London in 1911, moved to New Zealand in 1912 where he helped found the Whare Ra.
+He wrote an article for a New Zealand publication which was published around that time too.